nodejitsu/handbook/chapters/hello_world.md

 only take a few seconds.

-    prompt: subdomain (virtual-window): virtualwindow
+    prompt: subdomain (myapp): myapp
     prompt: scripts.start (server.js):
     prompt: version (0.0.0):

-Now just open up your favorite browser, and go to `yoursubdomain.nodejitsu.com`.
+Now just open up your favorite browser, and go to `myapp.nodejitsu.com`.
 If everything has been set up correctly, then you, too, are on the path of nodejitsu!